All articles

 Quick answer

-You can separate work and personal calls on a dual-SIM Android phone by assigning rules to your work SIM—often a time schedule—and building an allowlist of contacts who can still reach you when those rules are active.
-Rules can also use other triggers (such as Wi‑Fi or week-based patterns) alongside or instead of a simple daily window; see Hush's in-app options for what your device supports.
+You can separate work and personal calls on a dual-SIM Android phone by assigning rules to your work SIM, usually a time schedule, and building an allowlist of contacts who can still reach you when those rules are active.
+Rules can also use other triggers like Wi-Fi or week-based patterns, alongside or instead of a simple daily window.
+See Hush's in-app options for what your device supports.
 Android does not offer this natively, but Hush handles per-SIM rules directly.
 Once configured, your personal line stays fully active while your work line follows the conditions you control.

 What you need before you start